How to design API services and integrations for reliable, scalable architecture in IT projects

 • Core principles of designing an API as a product

-• Choosing an architectural style: request-response, RPC, GraphQL and events
+• Choosing an architecture style: request-response, RPC, GraphQL, and events

 • Event-driven exchange